Curriculum Vision

 We work closely with our local feeder schools to ascertain what staff CPD is required to upskill primary school teachers so they can deliver a range of sports and physical activities to their students which will engage them in the participation of physical exercise and prepare them for what they will be taught in Year 7.
 Through our relationship with our feeder schools and acting upon the requirements they have indicated as priorities we provide bespoke CPD in sports and physical activities such as short tennis, yoga, S&F/cricket and then competitions are planned for primary schools to compete in.

 We all need to lead an active and healthy life.
 Exercise is fundamental, as it allows you to function and complete everyday tasks, as well as improving quality of life and life expectancy.
 We aim to develop our students’ lifelong interest in physical activity and sport.
-This will be developed through students exposure to different sports and physical activities within both academic years in order to develop skills in; rules and regulations, skills and tactics, leadership and communication, fitness and wellbeing.
-Extracurricular activities further developing students expertise in specific sports.
-To experience sports and activities that are not included in the curriculum including boxing and powerchair football.
-Mental wellbeing is focused on in all lessons to develop students’ confidence and self-esteem, not only in PE but across the whole curriculum as they develop from Key Stage 3 to 4.
+This will be developed through students’ exposure to different sports and physical activities within both academic years in order to develop skills in rules and regulations, skills and tactics, leadership and communication, fitness and wellbeing.
+Extracurricular activities further develop students’ expertise in specific sports and provide opportunities to experience sports and activities that are not included in the curriculum, including boxing and power chair football.
+Mental wellbeing is focused on in all lessons to develop student’s confidence and self-esteem, not only in PE but also across the whole curriculum as they develop from Key Stage 3 to 4.

-The Discovery curriculum develops the knowledge of the 4 main body systems, short/long term effects of exercise, healthy active lifestyle, social skills, and links with school ethos.
-As students further develop their knowledge of how their body works this will enable them to gain a further understanding of why participating in regular exercise is important in supporting the healthy function of these systems.
 A diverse range of activities broadens students’ knowledge and understanding of sports and a healthy lifestyle.
 Increased engagement in sport post 16 is important in order to lead a healthy lifestyle, and develop a lifelong passion for sport and physical activity.
-Overall, by the end of the Year, 8 students will have learnt how to perform a range of skills, techniques and tactics across a range of physical activities and sports.
+Overall, by the end of Year 8, students will have learnt how to perform a range of skills, techniques and tactics across a range of physical activities and sports.
 Students will develop strategies to be able to develop their MICHAELS school values.

-We will use our assessment strand medals of Bronze, Silver and Gold to differentiate learning outcomes to stretch all of our students so they can make progress and aspire to be the best they can b
+We use our assessment strand medals of Bronze, Silver and Gold to differentiate learning outcomes to stretch all of our students so they can make progress and aspire to be the best they can be:

 • Bronze stage: students will demonstrate that they are developing their knowledge and understanding of rules and regulations, skill acquisition, technique and performance, tactics and strategies, performance analysis and learning a key language.